asseniliev/Pokedex-DOM/README.md

 [Link to Vercel deployment](https://pokedex-dom.vercel.app/)

-My mail is a simple one-page html developped as part of the fullstack web development bootcamp in La Capsule (Lyon, 2023).
+Pokedex-DOM is a simple one-page html developped as part of the fullstack web development bootcamp in La Capsule (Lyon, 2023).

 ![Pokedex](frontPage.jpg)